 A large 6,500-square-foot Georgian red brick mansion.
 The 17-acre parcel of land that fills the corner of John Street and Niagara River Parkway was originally deeded to William McClellan in 1809.
 McClellan built a modest stone farmhouse and farmed the land.
-In 1860, the farm was purchased by Dr. Thomas Halliday Watt and a large 6,500 square foot Georgian red brick mansion was built as his stately residence where he grew fruit and worked as a consulting surgeon until his death in 1902.
+In 1860, the farm was purchased by Dr. Thomas Halliday Watt and a large 6,500-square-foot Georgian red brick mansion was built as his stately residence where he grew fruit and worked as a consulting surgeon until his death in 1902.
 He was buried at St. Marks Cemetery in Niagara-on-the-Lake.

-General Nelles remained at the home until 1927 when he sold it to a group of 6 sisters, Kate, Gladys, Adel, Mora, Olga and Elga Ansley.
-The Ansley sisters converted the large residence into a school for mentally disabled boys.
+General Nelles remained at the home until 1927 when he sold it to a group of six sisters – Kate, Gladys, Del, Nora, Olga and Elizabeth Ansley.
+The Ansley Sisters converted the large residence into a school for young persons with disabilities.
 They believed that having a warm, loving family environment for these children to live in would encourage mental and social development, which was a very progressive view for the time.
 At the height of its success, the school housed 16 children of various ages, happily socializing with the local community.
 The school existed for 45 years until the sisters could no longer operate it.

-During the renovations they removed the old cherry orchard as well as the peach trees on the south side of the property and planted 12 acres of vineyards with Chardonnay, Cabernet Sauvignon, Merlot, Sauvignon Blanc and Vidal.
-The Riverbend Inn & Vineyard opened it’s door to the public on April 12th, 2004.
+During the renovations, they removed the old cherry orchard as well as the peach trees on the south side of the property then planted 12 acres of grapevines.
+The Riverbend Inn & Vineyard officially opened its door to the public on April 12, 2004.